Apple Car Project Cancelled After Nearly a Decade of Secret Development

 Apple did not wake up one morning and decide to kill the car project.
 It happened slowly over several years and honestly it felt more like a slow give-up than a sudden decision.

 At first Apple wanted to launch the car in 2026.
 Then that became 2028.
 Then the idea of a fully self-driving car started to shrink too.
 Engineers were told to pull back on the autonomous features which basically meant the car was no longer going to be the revolutionary product Apple had originally imagined.
-It was heading toward being just another electric car with some driver assistance features.
-Good maybe but not the game changer anyone had hoped for.

 Even after all those changes the project still was not working.
 Bloomberg reported that despite years of effort and billions of dollars spent the car was still in very early stages.
 There was no finished product.
 There was not even a clear timeline for one.